top of page

 Josephine Lamp, Simone Silvetti, Marc Breton, Laura Nenzi, and Lu Feng

 In: Bortolussi L., Sanguinetti G. (eds) Computational Methods in Systems Biology.
 CMSB 2019.
 Lecture Notes in Computer Science, vol 11773.
-Springer, Cham [pdf] [bibtex]
+Springer, Cham [link]

 GlucoSynth: Generating Synthetic Glucose Traces Using Differentially-Private Generative Adversarial Networks